 You have finally crafted an email that is important to your business.
 You hit send, and now you are waiting and looking at your analytics.
-As the minutes pass, you wonder if that email could have been better.
+As the minutes’ pass, you wonder if that email could have been better.
 Perhaps it needed more editing, or maybe you should have tried a different approach.
-Did you create that effective email that captures the attention and converts the reader to your website?
+Are you creating that effective emails that capture the attention and converts the reader to your website?

 You are not alone with that kind of scenario.
 Nowadays, getting emails opened, read, and clicked could almost be impossible.
 Most of us have overflowing inboxes, and we just want to empty it as quickly as we can.
 This is why it is so important to get to the point right away.

 As part of your email marketing strategy, you will have to send out several emails on a daily basis.
 In return, you will also be receiving emails.
 Just like most of your email recipients, you are pressed for time, and you want to get things done as quickly as possible – especially because you are trying to hustle your way up for your company.

 You surely do not want to receive a lengthy email that is mass-generated.
 Your recipients feel the same, which is why you should learn how to craft effective emails that get the attention it needs and gets the response you want.

 Your recipients could simply open your email without bothering to read it.
 Or, they would just send it straight to the bin without opening your email.
 To get your email opened and read, you need to make sure it gets noticed first.
 Here is a simple checklist to create effective emails that you need to do

 All too often we simply hit the Compose button and just type our message without taking time to consider why we are contacting the receiver of the email.
 We have the freedom to express ourselves through our emails but make sure they fulfill any of these two: provide information or provide confirmation.